 Take advantage of loyalty programs

-Quite often when you travel for work, you are able to use loyalty programs.
+Quite often, when you travel for work, you can use loyalty programs.
 If your credit card offers points, everything you pay for while you away accumulate points.
 The same can be applied for loyalty programs with airlines, hotels, car rentals, etc. It’s a great way to use business travel for offsetting your personal travel at a later time.

 This won’t necessarily work if your company has a corporate card or does not allow employees to take advantage of loyalty programs.
-It’s always good to inquire before you travel, in case you are missing out on valuable points.
+It’s always good to inquire before you travel, so you are missing out on valuable points.

 Final thoughts on business travel

 Business travel is not always easy.
 However, it’s often a privilege rather than a punishment.
 Some people excel at it and end up doing it for a long time.
-Others get tired and burnt out, which it totally understandable.
-It can be an incredible opportunity, it comes with a cost.
+Others get tired and burnt out, which is totally understandable.
+It can be an incredible opportunity, and it comes with a cost.
 It really depends on each person and their personal situation.
 Managing business travel allows you to deal better with it.
-It’s not always easy, but in the end, definitely wort it.
+It’s not always easy, but in the end, definitely worth it.